 Proposal Set-Up: Select "Prepare New Full Proposal" in Research.gov.
 Search for and select this solicitation title in Step One of the Full Proposal wizard.
-When completing the Cover Sheet, proposers are asked to identify the nature and type of proposal being developed.
+In Step Three, proposers are asked to identify the nature and type of proposal being developed.
 This reference to proposal type is different from the AISL proposal types described above.
 For the AISL project type Conferences, select CONFERENCE as the NSF proposal type.
 For all other AISL project types select RESEARCH as the NSF proposal type.